Debian/apt/doc/json-hooks-protocol.md

 It is unspecified whether a hook is sent one or more messages.
-For example, a hook may be started only once for the lifetime of the apt process and receive multiple notificatgions, but a hook may also be started multiple times.
+For example, a hook may be started only once for the lifetime of the apt process and receive multiple notifications, but a hook may also be started multiple times.
 Hooks should thus be stateless.

 ## JSON messages